sye8/MindGame/README.md

 ## A game which you win by not thinking about it.

 Using a BITalino device, this game compares the EEG readings of the two players.
-Like the rules of a tug-of-war, the player who gives an EEG reading closer to the base line for a long enough time wins the game.
+Like the rules of a tug-of-war, the player who gives a lower EEG reading than the opponent for a long enough time wins the game.

 *Note that this is a TTY game, please don't expect any graphics*